 Thanks to the tough nature of its seas, shifting sandbars, and intense storms (hurricanes and nor’easters), more than 5,000 shipwrecks have occurred off these shores.
 As such, the Outer Banks earned its nickname as “Graveyard of the Atlantic.”

 A really cool museum commemorates this history down in Hatteras Island.

 Kill the Devil with Rum

 During the colonial period, many of these ships were hauling spirits in lieu of bacteria-filled drinking water.
-Sipped or shooting the rum served a variety of purposes, including medicinal ones.
+Sipping or shooting the rum served various purposes, including medicinal ones.
 Legends arose that stated this spirit could, in fact, kill the devil inside you.

 This is why many referred to one particular batch as “Kill Devil,” which ended up as the first name for rum.

-More than a few barrels of Kill Devil reached our shores and many folks hid them in the sandy hills near today’s Wright Brothers National Monument.
+More than a few barrels of Kill Devil reached our shores, and many folks hid them in the sandy hills near today’s Wright Brothers National Memorial.
 This is how today’s Outer Banks town of Kill Devil Hills got its name.

 Outer Banks Distilling’s History

-The future co-owners of Outer Banks Distilling knew this history and put it into action in 2013.
+The future co-owners of Outer Banks Distilling knew this history and implemented it in 2013.
 As Scott Smith told us, “We knew we were going to make rum here on the Outer Banks.
 Wherever you see saltwater, there are people drinking rum.”

 At the time, downtown Manteo was the only place capable of handling the wastewater and filtration systems that Outer Bank Distilling would need to maintain operations.